 The term Mabe is pronounced mar-bay and derives from the Japanese ‘mabe-gai’, the word describing the Pteria Penguin oyster, which is often used to produce mabes.
 A Mabe pearl is a cultured blister pearl, usually quite large in size, varying from 12 to 20 millimetres in diameter.
 The pearl is produced by attaching a tiny hemispherical nucleus to the inside wall of a mollusc.
 Mabes that are cultivated inside the Pinctada Maxima oyster – usually used for South Sea pearls – are white or silver, but also exist in golden hues.

-Moonstones are found in a number of colours, including iridescent silver or blue and in hues of pink, green and brown.
+Moonstones are found in a number of colours, including iridescent silver or blue and in hues of blush, green and brown.
 The most treasured moonstone is deep blue.
 According to legend, moonstones protect travellers.
 Nearly all moonstones are quarried in Sri Lanka.

 Smoky quartz is a grey, translucent variety of quartz.
 It ranges in clarity from almost complete transparency to a brownish-grey crystal that is almost opaque.
 Some can also be black and a very dark brown to black opaque variety is known as Morion.
 It is believed that the smoky quartz removes negative energy of any kind.
 Smoky quartz crystals have been found in Africa, Brazil, Australia and in the United States.

 Slender hair-like crystals of rutile are sometimes seen in clear quartz, which is then known as rutile quartz.
 The stones have been formed deep within the Earth’s crust and are found in Brazil and Madagascar.
 With their transparent golden tones and needle-like crystal inclusions, each stone is unique.